Upton Sinclair: Career

 In 1913–1914, Sinclair made three trips to the coal fields of Colorado, which led him to write King Coal and caused him to begin work on the larger, more historical The Coal War.
 In 1914, Sinclair helped organize demonstrations in New York City against Rockefeller at the Standard Oil offices.
 The demonstrations touched off more actions by the Industrial Workers of the World (IWW) and the Mother Earth group, a loose association of anarchists and IWW members, in Rockefeller's hometown of Tarrytown.

 The Sinclairs moved to Pasadena, California in 1916 and lived there for nearly four decades.
 During his years with his second wife, Mary Craig, Sinclair wrote or produced several films.
 Recruited by Charlie Chaplin, Sinclair and Mary Craig produced Eisenstein's ¡Qué viva México! in 1930–32.

 Other interests

+Sinclair was a founding member of the Workers' International Russian Famine Relief Committee, which was founded in Berlin on August 13, 1921.
+Other members included Maxim Gorky, Helen Crawfurd, George Grosz, Anatole France and Neil McLean MP.

-Aside from his political and social writings, Sinclair took an interest in occult phenomena and experimented with telepathy.
+Aside from his political and social activities, Sinclair took an interest in occult phenomena and experimented with telepathy.
 His book Mental Radio (1930) included accounts of his wife Mary's telepathic experiences and ability.
 William McDougall read the book and wrote an introduction to it, which led him to establish the parapsychology department at Duke University.

 Political career

+Socialist politics

 Sinclair's first campaign for public office came in 1906 when he ran for Congress in New Jersey's 4th congressional district, polling 3% of the vote.
 He broke with the Socialist Party in 1917 and supported the war effort during World War I. By the 1920s, however, he had returned to the party.